Now with new aims came new challenges. And the biggest one of them was funds.

 What followed next was a memorable time for every member of the team.
 It is still very tough to forget the long days and nights we spent studying various algorithms, selecting the best pieces of codes, correcting our mistakes, surprise at the motor which burnt unexpectedly and the joy at the proper functioning of a particular part.
 Every member of the team was giving his/her 100 percent just to realize our one, single dream - AcYut : The Imperishable.

 And finally, on the afternoon of 14th March 2008, our dream was realized.
-BITS Pilani had just given birth to India's first indigenously built humanoid- AcYut-I. We had finally managed to design and construct a humanoid which could walk, fight and even dance to Bollywood numbers!
+BITS Pilani had just given birth to India's first indigenously built humanoid- AcYut-I. We had finally managed to design and construct a humanoid which could walk, fight and even dance to a Bollywood number!